 Three and a bit years on, the UK still hasn’t left the European Union, everyone loves Gareth Southgate’s England and Wayne Rooney is a few months off joining Derby County.

-On the market we’re referring to, the Football Index, Rooney’s price has actually risen from £0.55 to, at the time of writing, £0.74.
+On the market we’re referring to, Football Index, Rooney’s price has actually risen from £0.55 to, at the time of writing, £0.74.
 But, suffice to say, he is no longer the third most valuable footballer.
 In fact, he isn’t even in the top 200.

-Launched in 2015, the Football Index is the world’s first football stockmarket and allows you to buy shares in players and, hopefully, make money from their success.
+Launched in 2015, Football Index is the world’s first football stock market and allows you to buy shares in players and, hopefully, make money from their success.
 That can happen over time as others buy shares in the same player, but you can also make money through match day or media dividends depending on how well a player performs in a game and how much they are talked about in the media.

 The number of traders buying and selling shares on the Index is now into six figures, and this season Football Index can be seen on the front of Nottingham Forest’s shirts, but back in June 2016 it had not yet entered the mainstream.